-A practical foreign exchange and currency guide on sending money and travel to Moldova
+A practical foreign exchange and currency guide to Moldova

 As one of Europe’s least visited countries, Moldova retains a certain off-the-beaten-track charm.
 But even that’s changing as budget flights from London and other European cities make the lively capital, Chişinău, a popular weekend break.
 Tree-lined Chisinau is one of Eastern Europe’s wildest party capitals where you’ll never be far from a glass of excellent Moldovan wine.
 East of Chisinau is the self-declared republic of Transnistria, a flashback to Soviet-style communism, which has its own currency, police force, army and independence day.